Yin Yoga Half Butterfly and Yin Yoga Half Dragonfly with Modifications

 blog post yin yoga half dragonfly half butterfly jennifer raye

-Half butterfly pose and half dragonfly are forward folds that are done seated.
-To practice, bend one leg and place the sole of the foot along the inner thigh of the opposite extended leg.
-The names of these poses are oftentimes used interchangeably so I included both in today’s video.
+The half butterfly pose and the half dragonfly are forward folds performed seated.
+To practice, bend one leg and place the sole along the inner thigh of the opposite extended leg.
+The names of these poses are often used interchangeably, so I included both in today’s video.

-These forward folds help to open the back, hips, and inner leg, which correlates with the Kidney, Liver, Gall Bladder, and Urinary Bladder meridians.
+These forward folds help open the back, hips, and inner legs, which correlate with the Kidney, Liver, Gall Bladder, and Urinary Bladder meridians.

 Half Dragonfly and Half Butterfly

 From a seated position, bend one leg and draw the foot into your inner leg.
-Turn your torso towards either the centre, or your extended leg.
-You can fold forward at any angle to affect different areas of the back body.
-Elevate your sitting bones if you have tight hamstrings, or a tight low back.
-For trouble in the knees, or a pulled hamstring, engage the quads, and/or place a cushion under the knee.
+Turn your torso towards either the centre or your extended leg.
+You can fold forward at any angle to target different areas of the back.
+Elevate your sitting bones if you have tight hamstrings or a tight lower back.
+For trouble in the knees or a pulled hamstring, engage the quads and/or place a cushion under the knee.

 As you fold forward, tilt your hips forward (into anterior tilt).
 As you fold, you can round the spine or keep the spine long.
 If you have an exaggerated thoracic curve (kyphosis), keep your back straight.
 If you choose to round forward, remember to keep space in and around the diaphragm.
-You can allow your neck to hang unless it creates strain.
+You can let your neck hang unless it causes strain.
 In that case, support the head with your hands, a block, or a bolster.

-You can also check out full butterfly pose here.
+You can also check out the full butterfly pose here.

 Mindful Yin Yoga Foundations Online Training